ispeters/async_scope/asyncscope.md

 Attempts to associate the given sender with the given scope token's scope in a scope-defined way.
 When successful, the return value is an "associated sender" with the same behaviour and possible completions as the input sender, plus the additional, scope-specific behaviours that are necessary to implement the scope's bookkeeping policy.
-When the attempt fails, `nest()` may either eagerly throw an exception, or return a "unassociated sender" that, when started, unconditionally completes with `set_stopped()`.
+When the attempt fails, `nest()` must either eagerly throw an exception, or return a "unassociated sender" that, when started, unconditionally completes with `set_stopped()`.

 A call to `nest()` does not start the given sender and is not expected to incur allocations.